 What made you choose London Met?

 It was in London and they taught jewellery and silversmithing.
-In those days you got a grant and help with your rent and a travel allowance.
 It was an easy choice.

 What were the facilities and the tutors like in the art school then?

 I’ve no idea what it’s like now, but back in the 1980’s it was the best place in the world.
 Amazing facilities and even more amazing tutors.

 What was your favourite piece of equipment at The Cass and why?

 The spinning machine!
 It was so incredibly dangerous but when you got it right it was just fantastic.
 If you got it wrong… disaster!